antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 The first thing that I realized, is that not all developers had the same level of access to our Jenkins instance.
 So while some were able to create new pipelines for their projects, some couldn't.
 In large organizations, it is not uncommon to have this kind of scenario.

-> **Lesson learned: lack of permissions should not be a drawback to use a CI/CD pipeline.**
+> **Lesson learned: a lack of permissions should not be a drawback to use a CI/CD pipeline.**

 ## Lack of Knowledge